Steven Caldwell: Sunderland

 Ahead of the 2005–06 season, Caldwell said that he couldn't wait to play in Premiership now that Sunderland has returned to the top–flight league.
 Caldwell made his first Premiership appearance in a year, starting the whole game, as the club lost 3–1 against Charlton Athletic in the opening game of the season.
 However, he missed the next six matches, due to competition in the defence.
 Caldwell returned to the starting line–up against Middlesbrough on 25 September 2005, as Sunderland won 2–0, giving their first Premier League since 2002.
 He regained his first team place in the defence for the next five matches, including setting up a goal against Arsenal on 5 November 2005.
 This lasted until Caldwell was dropped from the first team in the next two matches.
-It wasn't until on 30 November 2005 when he returned to the starting line–up, in a 2–0 loss against Liverpool.
+On 30 November 2005 he returned to the starting line–up, in a 2–0 loss against Liverpool.
 Following his return, Caldwell regained his first team place and started in the next nine matches for Sunderland.
 Along the way, he received a straight red card in the 60th minute in a 2–1 loss against Fulham on 2 January 2006 after "tripping Heiðar Helguson after the Icelandic international had embarrassingly broken the offside trap".
-After the match, the club appealed against his suspension, but it was upheld and Caldwell had to serve a one match suspension.
+The club's appeal was unsuccessful and Caldwell had to serve a one-match suspension.
 Having picked up five yellow cards, he, once again, suspended for one match before not playing for the next three matches.
-It wasn't until on 11 March 2006 when Caldwell returned to the starting line–up against Wigan Athletic and wore the club's captaincy in the absence of Breen, as they lost 1–0.
+O 11 March 2006 Caldwell returned to the starting line–up against Wigan Athletic and wore the club's captaincy in the absence of Breen, as they lost 1–0.
 He then captained the side on two more occasions.
 Caldwell continued to rotate in and out of the starting line–up for the rest of the 2005–06 season, as Sunderland were relegated again in the 2005–06 season.
 At the end of the 2005–06 season, he went on to make twenty–six appearances in all competitions.